 Take care of all the electrical outlets, sharp objects, and anything that might be dangerous.
-When they learn to crawl, it’s normal for them to try to touch anything and everything that looks shiny or sparkly.
+When they learn to crawl, it’s normal for them to touch anything and everything that looks shiny or sparkly.

 So, child-proof your house before they begin moving around on their own to prevent any injuries.

-If your house is not child-proof then you could be nervous about letting your baby crawl, which will be picked up by your little one and will slow the crawling progress.
+If your house is not child-proof, then you could be nervous about letting your baby crawl, which will be picked up by your little one and will slow the crawling progress.